gordondzwilliams/gordondzwilliams.github.io/_projects/hard-rock-lithium.md

     <figure>
       <img src="/images/TSB/KMM_PegSmithsonian.jpg" alt="Blue glow on Salar de Uyuni">
-      <figcaption>Spodumene pegamtite from the TSB in the Smithsonian Museaum.
+      <figcaption>Spodumene pegamtite from the TSB in the Smithsonian National Museaum of Natural History.
 The pegmatite is intruded into a granite.</figcaption>
     </figure>